DChitale/krishi-mitra/README.md

-# KRUSHI-MITR
+# KRUSHI-MITRA

 ![Home](assets/Home.png)
 ![Home 2](assets/Home2.png)
 ![Login Register](assets/LoginRegister.png)
 ![Contact Us](assets/Contactus.png)

-KRUSHI-MITR is a web platform dedicated to empowering farmers, students, small businesses, and nonprofit organizations by simplifying access to government schemes.
+KRUSHI-MITRA is a web platform dedicated to empowering farmers, students, small businesses, and nonprofit organizations by simplifying access to government schemes.
 The platform serves as a bridge to financial aid and welfare opportunities, providing personalized guidance and up-to-date resources.
 By fostering inclusivity and innovation, KRUSHI-MITR aims to create a meaningful impact on diverse communities.

 ## Key Objectives